Symbols, Streets & Sayings of the City of London

 Table of Contents

-About the Symbols, Streets & Sayings of London Walking Tour
+About the Symbols and Secrets, Signs and Sayings of London Walking Tour

 Have you ever wondered why we say things like ‘at sixes and sevens?

 Have you ever noticed those badges on the lampposts outside the Royal Exchange?
-Do you know what they mean?
+Do you know what those symbols mean?

-And why are there no roads in the City of London?
-Yet the city is full of streets have some very interesting names.
-Love Lane, for example?
+And have you ever wondered why are there no roads in the City of London, yet the place is full of streets?
+Some of them have very interesting names: Love Lane, for example?

-On this very special walking tour, we will be taking a curious wander along the environs of Cheapside (why is is it Cheap?) and keeping an eye out for Honey Bees, Maidens and descriptive street signs.
+On this very special walking tour, we will be taking a curious wander along the environs of Cheapside (why is is it Cheap, exactly?) and keeping an eye out for Honey Bees, Maidens and descriptive street signs.
+You will discover the history behind the symbols and signs of the City of London in this unique and educational walking tour.

 Key facts about this tour